garrettgsb/errors-and-promises/README.md

 ```

 What this code says is "Try to do the thing in the first block.
 If that fails for some reason, instead of just terminating the application, do what it says in the second `catch` block.
 Pass the error along as `error`."

+With "try-catch", we can write code that tells the application how to behave when there is an error.
+In other words, instead of error just being a thing that happens, we can take control of how they are handled.

 ## Custom Errors